magento/knowledge-base/docs/guides/kb-formatting-guide.md

 ## Headers

 Use the following formatting for headers from H2 to H5.
-H1 is never used since article title in considered H1.
+H1 is never used since the article title in considered H1.

 `## Header 2 `